ViF-SD2E: A Robust Weakly-Supervised Method for Neural Decoding: The space-division and exploration--exploitation with vision-feedback (ViF-SD2E)

-Next, as shown above, the coding mechanism and symmetric correction are used to keep the predicted values and the true labels in one subspace.
+Next, as shown above, the coding mechanism and symmetric correction are used to keep the predicted values and the true labels in the same subspace.
 Therefore, the calculation of the movement encoder and corrector is given as follows: